rajkumarsubramaniam/PersonalLearningLab/os-concepts/synchronization/ReadMe.txt

 Initially I was using an old compiler and switched to this new one.

 Tips:
--> To learn the assembly implementation, use 'gcc -S' flag and refer generated .ass
+-> To learn the assembly implementation, use 'gcc -S' flag and refer generated .asm